 In addition to its fierce features, the T. Rex also had small, seemingly useful arms.
 Why would such a fierce predator have such a weakness?

 Well, researchers aren’t entirely sure, but there are several hypotheses.
 For starters, it could be that the arms weren’t very useful in the first place (and would have been a hindrance when running perhaps), so they were carved by natural selection.
 Another proposed explanation is that they eliminated a weakness — big arms are a target for other T. Rex and could be a vulnerability.
 There’s even a hypothesis that despite being small, the T. Rex arms were actually powerful and useful for slashing.
 For now, the jury is still out.

 T. Rex was big.
 An average T. Rex was about 12.5 meters (42 feet) long, 5 meters (16 feet) tall, and weighed 6.8 tons.
 So it was big, tall and massive.

 More than 30 specimens have been found, some of which are full skeletons, and even have proteins.
 The teeth are particularly interesting too: they were different in size and shape, with some teeth having a cone form (used for piercing flesh and dealing as much damage as possible), while others were more like “lethal bananas” rather than daggers.
 The longest T Rex tooth ever to be found measured 30 centimeters, making it the largest tooth in any carnivorous dinosaur ever to be found.

-All in all, despite not being the biggest, T-Rex was definitely the baddest around, and it definitely deserves the tyrant lizard king title.
-Hopefully, the media will not disrupt its image from now on, especially because there are still so many things we have yet to understand about this magnificant dinosaur.
+All in all, despite not being the biggest, T. Rex was definitely the baddest around, and it definitely deserves the tyrant lizard king title.
+Hopefully, the media will not disrupt its image from now on, especially because there are still so many things we have yet to understand about this magnificent dinosaur.